Best movies to watch on Amazon Prime Video

 The Report

-This thriller relies on true occasions, exploring using torture on terrorism suspects because of the CIA’s Detention and Interrogation program applied after 9/11.
-The movie stars acclaimed actor Adam Driver (BlacKkKlansman) within the lead position, with an achieved supporting forged that features Annette Bening (Captain Marvel), Corey Stoll (Home of Playing cards), Matthew Rhys (The People) and Jon Hamm (Mad Males).
+This thriller is predicated on true occasions, exploring the usage of torture on terrorism suspects on account of the CIA’s Detention and Interrogation program applied after 9/11.
+The movie stars acclaimed actor Adam Driver (BlacKkKlansman) within the lead function, with an completed supporting forged that features Annette Bening (Captain Marvel), Corey Stoll (Home of Playing cards), Matthew Rhys (The People) and Jon Hamm (Mad Males).
 Watch on Amazon Prime Video

 Andy Murray: Resurfacing